kcp-dev/kcp/docs/content/concepts/braindump.md

 status and spawn another instance either of an informer or even the whole controller per URL which pops up in the status of the export.

-## Multi-shard setups, and the workspace hierarchy.
+## Multi-shard setups, and the workspace hierarchy

 When creating a workspace object within another parent workspace, a WorkspaceScheduler will choose a shard and create a Logical Cluster object named